LucaDiBona/zw/spec.md

 Defines a new procedure.
 The code is one word and is used to call the procedure, and must be in the range 64-127

-StdLib defines procs in the range 128-191, although these can be overidden
+StdLib defines procs in the range 128-191, although these can be overridden

 ## Variables

 VAR (30) <WORD>
--> x
+x ->

 Defines a new variable.
-The code is one word and is used to put the value of the variable on the stack, and must usually be in the range 192-255.
+The code is one word and is used to put the value on the top of the stack into that variable, and must usually be in the range 192-255.
 Variables can be redefined (this is in fact the only way they can be changed)

 ### Reserved values